iamjuandis/juandis.com/src/assets/content/projects/README.md

 - The current state and context of invest in Real Estate in Colombia.
 - The technology and security involved in the process.
-- Of course, the user perspective, constraints and pain points.
+- Of course, the user perspective, constraints, and pain points.

 #### Process